|We are justifiably proud

 Bob also serves on the Board of Directors of Sozo International, a humanitarian aid NGO serving critically poor and disadvantaged people in Afghanistan.
 In recent years Bob has made 21 trips to Afghanistan to provide emergency aid and long term developmental support in a refugee camp called Barek Aub north of Kabul.
-Bob's wife, Patty, is also involved in the work in Barek Aub and has traveled there eight times with him.
-They both have plans to go back again in 2016.
+Bob's wife, Patty, is also involved in the work in Barek Aub and has traveled there 11 times with him.
+They both have plans to go back again in 2018.

 In his spare time (those rare weekends not spent racing or traveling) Bob enjoys outdoor activities like golf, scuba diving, golf, heli-skiing, more golf, and hiking with Patty.
 And then maybe a little more golf.